 Seollal (Lunar New Year; January 1 of the lunar calendar) is one of the most celebrated national holidays in Korea.
 This year, Seollal falls on January 31 of the Gregorian calendar.
 More than just a holiday to mark the beginning of a new year, Seollal is truly a special occasion for Korean people.
 Not only is it a time for paying respect to ancestors, but it is also an opportunity to catch up with distant family members who travel home to get together for this special occasion.
-During Seollal, Koreans usually wear a hanbok (traditional clothes), performing ancestral rites, play folk games, eat traditional foods, listen to stories and talk well into the night.
-Read on to discover some of the highlights of Seollal.
+During Seollal, Koreans traditionally wear hanbok (traditional clothes), perform ancestral rites, play folk games, eat traditional foods, listen to stories, and catch up with one another.
+Read on to discover how Koreans celebrate Seollal.

-As most people are trying to leave big cities to visit their family, a recent trend has developed where more parents are visiting their children living in the larger cities as it is more convenient and less crowded.
+As most people are trying to leave big cities to visit their families in their hometown, a recent trend has developed where more parents are visiting their children living in the larger cities as it is more convenient and less crowded.
 Either way, the journey home during Seollal can be just as exciting as it is stressful.

-What are some popular Seollal gifts?
+Tip - some popular Seollal gifts

 Seollal gifts vary each year depending on economic situations and gift trends, but the most popular gifts are department store gift cards and cash.
 Popular gifts for parents are ginseng, honey, health products, and massage chairs.
-Other common gifts include toiletries such as shampoo, soap, toothpaste, etc. and gift baskets/sets composed of Spam, tuna, hangwa, dried fish or fruits.
+Other common gifts include toiletries such as shampoo, soap, toothpaste, etc. and gift baskets/sets composed of Spam, tuna, hangwa (traditional sweets and cookies), dried fish or fruits.

-Ancestral Rites and Traditional Games!
+Ancestral Rites and Traditional Games on Seollal Day

-☞ Related Columns
+☞ Related Column

 ☞ Related News

-2013 Tourist Information Center Cultural (TIC) Experience Event
+2014 Tourist Information Center Cultural (TIC) Experience Event

-Why is 2013 the "Year of the Snake"?
+Why is 2014 the Year of the Horse?

-Every year is represented by one of the 12 zodiac signs, which take the form of animals known as sibijisin.
+Every year is represented by one of the 12 zodiac signs, which take the form of animals known as Sibijisin.
 These signs change with every new year and rotate over a 12 year cycle.
 For a fun activity at the beginning of each year, people, especially elders, analyze the relationship between their birth year zodiac sign and the new year's sign to find out their fortune.

-The year 2013 is referred to as 'Gyesanyeon or 'The Year of the Snake.'
-The Snake is the sixth in the group of twelve animal guardian deities collectively known as the Sibijisin, which literally means "Twelve (sibi) gods of the earth (jisin)."
+The year 2014 is referred to as "Gaponyeon" or "The Year of the Horse."
+The horse is the seventh in the group of twelve guardian animal deities collectively known as the Sibijisin, which literally means "twelve (sibi) gods of the earth (jisin)."
 People born in the year of the horse are said to be open-minded and have a cheerful disposition with a good sense of humor.
 They are likely to achieve success in any activities they undertake.
 However, they can be somewhat self-centered and must beware of trifling away money on pleasures.

-☞ Related Columns
+☞ Related Column

-What Is Sibijisin?
+What is Sibijisin?

 ☞ Related News

-2013 Lunar New Year Holiday Schedules
+2014 Lunar New Year Holiday Schedules